mmerali96/mmerali-hydra-graduation-kata/README.md

   +-+-+-+
   [Sandbox 3x3] Game created

-- ⚠ US2: On the first move, the game will choose a square at random.
+- ⚠ US2: The game will choose a square at random.
 If the gameboard position has a bomb, the user will see a message saying they stepped on a bomb and the game is over.
-- UAT1:
+- UAT2:
   +-+-+-+
   | | | |
   +-+-+-+